 - Join our iPad Creative SoundCloud group then click on the 'Share a Track' button on the group page

-- If you're on a computer, click 'Send us your sounds' at top of the sidebar --->
+- If you're on a computer, click 'Send us your sounds' in the Social section in the sidebar --->

 - Leave us a link to your track on SoundCloud in the comments below

 Here's a nice warming iPad painting for those of us in the grip of Winter.
 Painted by James Julier in Procreate for iPad, it is an interesting look at the creative process of someone who admits they are still learning how to get the best from this great iPad app.

 If you have been holding off on purchasing that iPad app from IK Multimedia or if you have a new iPad that needs loading up with some of the best audio apps available for iOS, then now is the time to grab a bargain with 50% off everything except their two newest apps.
 There is also 50% off in-app purchases!